 Alongside our commitment to diversity is a rigorous adherence to the Clariant Code of Conduct.
 All employees are trained in the Code, which outlines the company’s strict non-discrimination policies.

 Our goal Is Zero Accidents

 One of Clariant’s most important objectives is the safety of its worldwide activities and the protection of people and of the environment.
-For this purpose we set protection goals which are valid throughout the group.
-The overall goal is zero accidents.
+For this purpose we set protection goals that are valid throughout the group.
+The overall goal is zero incidents and zero accidents.

-For more details see the Online Sustainability Report.
+For more details see the annual Integrated Report.

 Clariant Human Rights Commitment, Due diligence and Impact Assessment

 Respecting human rights is key in sound business governance and promoting socially sustainable growth.
 Clariant is committed to respecting and supporting human rights, both in our own operations, as well as in our business relationships and supply chains.
 This commitment is enshrined in our Human Rights Policy Statement.
 We expect our suppliers and business partners to maintain the same high standards with regard to human rights.
 Our Code of Conduct and Code of Conduct for Suppliers make it clear that we will not tolerate the use of child labor or forced labor anywhere in our business and supply chains and protect our employees’ and supply chain workers’ rights in key human rights areas, including non-discrimination, working conditions and freedom of association.